 Suggested Timeline, listing of significant milestones

 Following the above-mentioned Ministerial Decision, the inaugural (face-to-face) meeting of the Panel has taken place on Wednesday, 9th December 2015 at the Hellenic Ministry of Infrastructure, Transport and Networks’ premises in Athens, Greece.
 Taking into consideration the different work schedule and workload of the members of the Panel, it was a common understanding that a strict timeline could not be set.
-It was decided that the members would do everything possible, so as the Panel will deliver its work for public comments by the end of June 2017.
+It was decided that the members would do everything possible, so that the Panel will deliver its work for public comments by the end of June 2017.

 A general work plan will be as follows: